ai-folks/saola/README.md

 ## Custom UIs

-A custom UI may be constructed by subclassing the `Console` class.
+A custom UI may be constructed by subclassing the `UI` class.
 Details and examples to come.